Onelinerhub/onelinerhub/python/how-to-write-list-to-file.md

 - lst = - sample list to write to file
 - `'out.txt'` - name of the file to read
-- `'w'` - used so that we can write something into new file
+- `"w"` - used so that we can write something into new file
 - `f.write` - writes specified text into file
 -  + "\n" - add new file after each element of the list
 - `element` - item of list